Gum Disease Treatment – Bedford, TX

 Scaling & Root Planing

 The same plaque and tartar that lead to cavities can also contribute to gum disease.
-A regular cleaning may not be enough to get rid of all the harmful bacteria that has accumulated in your mouth; we’ll have to perform a deep cleaning to remove plaque and tartar from the roots of the teeth as well.
+A regular cleaning may not be enough to get rid of all the harmful bacteria that have accumulated in your mouth.
+In these cases, we’ll have to perform a deep cleaning to remove plaque and tartar from the roots of the teeth.
 This is the process known as scaling.
-It is normally followed up by root planing, which simply means smoothing out the root surfaces so that the gums can reattach more easily.
+It is normally followed up by root planing, which simply means smoothing out the root surfaces so the gums can reattach more easily.

 Antibiotic Therapy